THEOS: OASIS

 The OASIS operating system was originally developed and distributed in 1977 by Phase One Systems of Oakland, California (President Howard Sidorsky).
 OASIS was developed for the Z80 processor and was the first multi-user operating system for 8-bit microprocessor based computers (Z-80 from Zilog).
 "OASIS" was a backronym for "Online Application System Interactive Software".

 OASIS consisted of a multi-user operating system, a powerful Business Basic/Interpreter, C compiler and a powerful text editor.
 Timothy Williams developed OASIS and was employed at Phase One.
 The market asked for 16-bit systems but there was no real 16-bit multi-user OS for 16-bit systems.
 Every month Phase One announced OASIS-16 but it did not come.
 One day Timothy Williams claimed that he owned OASIS and started a court case against Phase One and claimed several million U.S. dollars.
 Sidorsky had no choice and claimed Chapter 11.
 The court case took two years and finally the ruling was that Timothy Williams was allowed to develop the 16-bit version of OASIS but he was not allowed to use the OASIS name anymore.

 David Shirley presented an alternative history at the Computer Information Centre, an OASIS distributor for the UK in the early 1980s.
 He said Timothy Williams developed the OASIS operating system and contracted with Phase One Systems to market and sell the product.
-Development of the 16-bit product was underway, but the product was prematurely announced by POS.
+Development was underway, but it was prematurely announced by POS.
 This led to pressure to release OASIS early, when it was still not properly debugged or optimised.
-(OASIS 8-bit was quite well optimised by that point, with many parts hand-coded in Z80 assembler, but that meant then-new 16-bit systems performed nowhere near as well as their 8-bit counterparts).
-This situation led to Williams becoming dissatisfied with the Phase One company at the time, and forming his own company to market and support the 16-bit OASIS.
-The company was initially called Oasis Technologies, until Phase One took action to protect the name.
-Rather than fight a long and expensive court battle, the company and product was renamed "THEOS".

-Williams created a new company and product name: "THEOS" meaning "the OS" in the sense of "the one" ("Theos" is Greek for "God").
+OASIS 8-bit was quite well optimised by that point, with many parts hand-coded in Z80 assembler, but that meant then-new 16-bit systems performed nowhere near as well as their 8-bit counterparts.
+This situation led to Williams becoming dissatisfied with Phase One, and forming his own company to market and support the 16-bit OASIS.
+This new company was initially called Oasis Technologies, until Phase One took action to protect the name.
+Rather than fight a long and expensive court battle, Williams renamed the company and product to "THEOS".
+It was intended to mean "the OS" in the sense of "the one" ("Theos" is Greek for "God").